jimregan/notes/_posts/2021-06-05-wav2vec-u-notes.md

 {% twitter https://twitter.com/facebookai/status/1399750058883444738 %}

-So, quite a few people have had the expectation that it would be quite a bit easier than it turned out to.
+So, a few people have had the expectation that it would be quite a bit easier than it turned out to.

 I've been beating my head against multiple walls for over a decade, with various pieces of research software for various purposes, so my expectations were a little different.
 Just looking at the [directory](https://github.com/pytorch/fairseq/tree/master/examples/wav2vec/unsupervised), the third subdirectory is `kaldi_self_train`, which is the first red flag: this will not be easy.
 Scrolling down, among the first instructions are zsh scripts. zsh is a great shell, and using it as a shell was a sign of sophistication in the late 90s, but it isn't the most universal shell, so if your scripts are zsh scripts, that's a pretty good sign you've never tried to run them on a second computer.
+That said, trying to use any kind of software on Linux in the late 90s involved some sort of beating of heads against walls, so that contributes too.

+I like Kaggle.
+A lot.
+I like the workflow, and being able to use the output of one notebook as the input to another.
+I like being able to run something, and not have to babysit it in case it disconnects, like with Colab.
+So I've tried to do as much of this as possible on Kaggle.

+But the GPU images on Kaggle are seriously broken.
+It could be by design: the handful of things I've tried that are run purely as a notebook seem to work well.
+Maybe conda is deliberately cobbled, maybe it's unintentional, but it fails more often than not.
+So anything that involves using a GPU: switch to Colab.

+## Step 0: Audio

+In an ideal world, Kaggle's dataset uploader would Do The Right Thing when given a link to a zip file, or, rather, one of two Right Things: just download it, or download and unzip.
+Instead, it creates a directory for every file in the zip.

+🤦

+Cool, I'll just do that in a [notebook]({% post_url 2021-05-25-download-common-voice-swedish %}).

+wav2vec-u (and just about everything else in the world of ASR, ever) needs audio sampled at 16 kHz, and uses `soundfile`, so MP3s are not welcome, so I'll do that in [another notebook]({% post_url 2021-05-25-common-voice-swedish-16bit-wav %}).